Canadian economy shrank in Q3 but manages to 'keep its head above recession waters'

 -

-Russia's Supreme Court on Thursday effectively outlawed LGBTQ+ activism, in the most drastic step against advocates of gay, lesbian and transgender rights in the increasingly conservative country.
+Russia's Supreme Court effectively outlawed LGBTQ2S+ activism on Thursday, in the most drastic step against advocates of gay, lesbian and transgender rights in the increasingly conservative country.

 -